unixorn/awesome-zsh-plugins/README.md

 Zeesh is a cross-platform Zsh framework.
 It's similar to, but incompatible with, oh-my-zsh.
 It has a modular plugin architecture making it easy to extend.
 It has a rich set of defaults, but is designed to be as lightweight as possible.

 ### [zgen ![GitHub stars](https://img.shields.io/github/stars/tarjoilija/zgen.svg)](https://github.com/tarjoilija/zgen)
-A lightweight plugin manager for ZSH inspired by antigen, but optimized for speed when starting a new shell.
+A lightweight plugin manager for ZSH inspired by Antigen.
+The goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
+The script generates a static init.zsh file which does nothing but sources your plugins and appends them to fpath.
+The downside is that you have to refresh the init script manually with zgen reset whenever you update your `.zshrc`.
 Can load oh-my-zsh compatible plugins and themes.

 ### [zilsh ![GitHub stars](https://img.shields.io/github/stars/zilsh/zilsh.svg)](https://github.com/zilsh/zilsh)
 A zsh config system that aims to appeal more to power-users and follow the simplistic approach of vim-pathogen.